ibm-cloud-docs/ContinuousDelivery/deploy_button.md

 3. A toolchain is created that includes a new private clone of your Git repo, a pipeline for building and deploying code changes, the Eclipse Orion {{site.data.keyword.webide}} for editing code on the Cloud, and an issue tracker.

   If the `.bluemix` directory contains a `toolchain.yml` file, the file is used to specify the tool integrations for the toolchain.
-For more information about the `toolchain.yml` file, see [Creating custom toolchains](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains_custom){: new_window}.
+For more information about the `toolchain.yml` file, see [Creating custom toolchains](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains_custom).
   {: tip}

 4. If the app requires a build file, the build file is detected automatically and the app is built.